-Only lead reporters are then able to submit the "frozen" dataflows to the Commission.
+Lead reporters are then able to submit the "frozen " dataflows to the Commission.
 Please align with the other lead reporter(s) prior to submitting your data.
-Once submitted, an e-mail notification will be sent to all workflow participants, with a timestamped proof of submission.
+Once submitted an e-mail notification will be sent to all workflow participants, with a timestamped proof of submission.

+5.2.
 Resubmitting data